 Raise your sitting position

 If your kayak is sufficiently stable enough, a higher sitting position allows for a more powerful stroke.
-So raising the seat by an inch or two can allow you to generate more power per stroke.
+So raising the seat by an inch or two can allow you to generate more power per stroke which generates more speed.